5 Stages of Team Formation Nurses Might Want to Know

 Many teams will reach this stage eventually.
 For example, project teams exist for only a fixed period, and even permanent teams may be disbanded through organizational restructuring.
 Team members who like routine, or who have developed close working relationships with colleagues, may find this stage difficult, particularly if their future now looks uncertain.

 Becoming adept as a team leader is a skill you can carry with you across the nursing career spectrum.
-An RN to MSN degree program with a specialization in leadership and management can provide the skills needed to coach, motivate, and lead professional teams in roles such as director of nursing, chief nursing officer, and head nurse.
+An RN to MSN degree program with a Nurse Executive specialization can provide the skills needed to coach, motivate, and lead professional teams in roles such as director of nursing, chief nursing officer, and head nurse.
 With a master’s degree in nursing with a public health nursing specialization, you can use your leadership and team-building skills to effect change across entire communities.
 Take a step toward Dream Team excellence with an MSN degree.
 Then learn to harness the power of collaboration and get ready to lead your teams to the gold.

 Walden University is an accredited institution offering an MSN program with eight specializations.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.